The name GeForce is firmly embedded in the minds of gamers, but Quadro is probably less familiar.

 If you’re displaying a intricate 3D scene, Quadro is considerably faster than GeForce.
 This is the reason that rendering clusters are generally made using Quadro cards.

 We mentioned earlier that these cards have several times more VRAM, which is precisely what those processes require.
-However, that isn’t the only reason that Quadro is better suited for these tasks than GeForce.
+However, that isn’t the sole reason that Quadro is better suited for these tasks than GeForce.

 As we previously mentioned, due to NVIDIA dropping the Quadro naming tradition, we will compare Quadro 8000 with the finest GeForce card released at around the same time, the RTX 2080 Ti.

 One aspect that we slightly overlooked when discussing the memory sizes of each video card is the bus width.
-Quadro 8000 has a bus with 384-bit width, while the RTX 2080 Ti sports a 352-bit bus width.
+Quadro 8000 has a bus with 384-bit width, while the RTX 2080 Ti boasts a 352-bit bus width.

 Processing power